 FUNDING AREAS: Health, animal health, visual arts, land conservation, historic preservation, social services, youth services

-This "lady of society" passionately studied sculpture in Boston, New York, and Paris, and her work has been distributed throughout the world.
+PROFILE: Established in 1964, the Amelia Peabody Charitable Fund is the philanthropic legacy of Amelia Peabody.
+She has been described as a private woman with a public conscious, since she distributed her family-inherited wealth to tens of thousands of people who never even knew her name.
+This "lady of society" studied sculpture in Boston, New York, and Paris, and her work has been distributed throughout the world.
 She taught wounded World War I and II veterans how to do occupational arts and crafts, and she spent many years raising and breeding horses, cattle, and pigs on the farm that became her favorite place in the world.
-One of Peabody's first philanthropic endeavors was the Amelia Peabody Pavilion, which housed a large animal clinic at Massachusetts' Tufts-New England Veterinary Medical Center.
-During her lifetime, Peabody gave large generous donations to medical institutions in the Boston area and to one of the world's first solar energy projects.
+Current foundation grantmaking interests include health, animal health, visual arts, land conservation, historic preservation, social services, and youth services.